tldr-pages/tldr/pages/common/mat2.md

 `mat2 --lightweight {{path/to/file}}`

-- Remove metadata from file in place, without backup
+- Remove metadata from file in place, without backup:

 `mat2 --inplace {{path/to/file}}`